 I direct the Center for Community and Citizen Science at the UC Davis School of Education.
 Our mission is to help scientists, communities, and citizens collaborate on science to address environmental problems as a part of civic life.
 Learn more and sign up for our mailing list here.

 My background is in science and technology policy, with a focus on science funding institutions, and the role of science in decision making.
 Areas of past/current work include climate science, climate adaptation, ocean and coastal resources, watershed health, cooperative extension and community and citizen science.

 Ryan Meyer is the Executive Director of the Center for Community and Citizen Science at the UC Davis School of Education.
 His career has focused on the dynamics between science society, and on the role of science in environmental decision making.
-He has studied written about science funding, the role of public values in our science system, boundary organizations and co-production of science for decision making, and public participation in research.
+He has studied and written about science funding, the role of public values in our science system, boundary organizations and co-production of science for decision making, and public participation in research.

 Ryan was previously Program Director at the California Ocean Science Trust, a non-profit boundary organization that helps scientists and decision makers collaborate more effectively.
-He completed his PhD at Arizona State University, where he conducted research on the climate science funding in the US and Australia.
+He completed his PhD at Arizona State University, where he conducted research on climate science funding in the US and Australia.
 He is a Fulbright Scholar, and an affiliate of the Consortium for Science, Policy, and Outcomes at Arizona State University, and a 2023 Public Scholarship Faculty Fellow.